The DTP years

-It wasn’t until the Christmas holidays came that I felt like my old self again.
-But I had come to understand that working alone wasn’t the path for me.
+After Christmas, I felt I could return to work.
+But I’d come to understand that working alone wasn’t the right path for me.
 I’d spent too much time on that lonely road.
 I’m much more of a people person than I thought: I’m more productive and do much better work when collaborating in a team, and I really missed being part of something bigger.

 It wasn’t the first time I’d realised that.
 But this time I had finally learned that self-employment was not for me.
 It’s too solitary, and too much work to both run a business and do the work that I want to do.
 Nope, it was time to put that adventure to rest, roll up my sleeves and find a job that I really wanted.